-2. Engagement Summary (ES)
+2. Engagement Summary

 You should submit an Engagement Summary (ES) with your planning application.
 This is a validation requirement in Southwark.
 The ES should provide an overview of the engagement that has taken place with local stakeholders prior to submitting the application.
-The Planning Officer will assess the Engagement Summary and this should include:
+The Planning Officer will assess the ES and this should include:

-- A summary of the Facts-Based Audit undertaken in the Early Engagement Strategy.
+- A summary of the FBA undertaken in the EES.
 Please include any changes that have occurred since the EES was submitted.
-If you have not attended a pre-application meeting with an EES, you should provide a full Facts-Based Audit. - A summary of stakeholder views and their vision for the future use of the site.
+If you have not attended a preapplication meeting with an EES, you should provide a full FBA. - A summary of engagement activities undertaken that outlines the type, date, attendees and format of each activity. - A summary of stakeholder views and their vision for the future use of the site.
 What elements of the scheme did stakeholders like?
 What did they dislike?
 What would they like to see as part of this development? - Outline any changes that were made to the scheme because of feedback from engagement with stakeholders in a 'You Said, We Did' format.
-If you were not able to make changes to the design of the scheme, provide a detailed justification. - A Social Value Statement that describes the economic, social and environmental impacts of the development, how the development will contribute to the longterm wellbeing and resilience of existing and future residents and businesses.
+If you were not able to make changes to the design of the scheme, provide a detailed justification. - A Social Value Statement that describes the economic, social and environmental impacts of the development.
+This statement should outline how the development will contribute to the long-term wellbeing and resilience of existing and future residents and businesses.
+This should reflect the goals of the Southwark 2030 Strategy. - Monitoring data that outlines the key statistics in terms of engagement and responses, e.g. the number of written comments received.

-If you decide to undertake further engagement after submitting your application, please provide an updated engagement summary with evidence of the further engagement undertaken.
+If you decide to undertake further engagement after submitting your application, please provide an updated engagement summary with evidence of this further engagement.

-3. Equalities Impact Assessment
+3. Equalities Impact and Needs

 We all have one or more protected characteristics with similar and different needs.
 Some groups with protected characteristics experience differential and sometimes negative impacts as a result of a development proposal or plan.
 Consultation and engagement can help find out about different needs and experiences of local communities to minimise these impacts.
-We require developers to undertake an Equalities Impact Assessment for their development to identify potential impacts from an early stage.
+We require developers to undertake an Equalities Impact and Needs Analysis (EINA) for their development to identify potential impacts from an early stage.

-As set out in the Statement of Community Involvement (SCI), the Public Sector Equalities Duty (PSED) does not apply to developers.
-However, to be compliant with the SCI and this Charter, we require developers to support the Council in meeting and discharging this important duty.
-For you, this means producing a proportionate Equalities Impact Assessment of the impacts of the development.
+As set out in the SCI, the Public Sector Equalities Duty (PSED) does not apply to developers.
+However, to be compliant with the SCI and this Charter, we require developers to support the council in meeting and discharging this important duty.
+For you, this means producing a proportionate EINA of the impacts of the development.
 It must illustrate how the proposal will remove or minimise disadvantages suffered by people due to their protected characteristics, and what steps have been taken to meet the needs of people from protected groups where these are different from the needs of other people.
 It should also detail positive equalities impacts.

-An Equalities Impact Assessment should include:
+An EINA should include: